-First, investments in energy efficiency at the time of construction or renovation may: save current resources expended on energy, water and waste disposal; decrease other operating costs; insure against future energy price increases; and simultaneously decrease greenhouse gas emissions.
+First, investments in energy efficiency at the time of construction or renovation may: save current resources expended on energy, water, and waste disposal; decrease other operating costs; insure against future energy price increases; and simultaneously decrease greenhouse gas emissions.
 The financial benefits of energy savings and waste reduction are measurable, but existing empirical studies focus on environmental consequences rather than financial performance.
 For real estate, the evidence on energy savings in green buildings is typically based upon engineering studies of energy usage.
-There seems to be a consensus that a variety of capital expenditures improving energy efficiency in property are cost-effective at reasonable interest rates, given current and projected energy costs.
+There seems to be a consensus that a variety of capital expenditures improving energy efficiency in property are cost effective at reasonable interest rates, given current and projected energy costs.

 Second, an improved indoor environmental quality in green buildings might result in higher employee productivity.
 But while energy and waste savings can be measured fairly precisely, the relation between employee productivity and building design or operation is far more complicated.
 The financial impact of healthier and more comfortable green buildings is hard to assess, in part because the cost of poor indoor environmental quality (for example, lower productivity and higher absenteeism) may simply be hidden.
-However, there is popular discussion of the putative health and productivity costs that are imposed by poor indoor environmental quality in commercial buildings.
-In recognition of these assertions, largely undocumented, tenants may be willing to pay a higher rent for buildings in which indoor environmental quality is better.
+However, there is popular discussion of the putative health and productivity costs that are imposed by poor indoor environmental quality in commercial buildings.1 In recognition of these assertions, largely undocumented, tenants may be willing to pay a higher rent for buildings in which indoor environmental quality is better.

 Third, locating corporate activities in a green building may affect the corporate image of tenants.
-Leasing space in a green building may send a concrete signal of the social awareness, and of the superior social responsibility of the occupants.
-This may be important for some firms, and it may be a determinant of corporate reputation (Frombrun and Shanley, 1990).
-Favorable reputations may enable firms to charge premium prices (Klein and Leffler, 1981), to attract a better workforce (Turban and Greening, 1997), and to attract investors (Milgrom and Roberts, 1986).
+Leasing space in a green building may send a concrete signal of the social awareness and superior social responsibility of the occupants.
+This may be important for some firms, and it may be a determinant of corporate reputation (Charles J. Fombrun and Mark Shanley 1990).
+Favorable reputations may enable firms to charge premium prices (Benjamin Klein and Keith B. Leffler 1981), to attract a better work force (Turban and Greening 1997), and to attract investors (Paul R. Milgrom and John Roberts 1986).
 As a result, tenants may be willing to pay higher rents for green buildings.